 On 24 August 2021, neighbouring Algeria cut diplomatic relations with Morocco, accusing Morocco of supporting a separatist group and hostile actions against Algeria.

-On April 17, 2022, the Rabat-Moroccan agency for solar energy (Masen) and the ministry of energy transition and sustainable development announced the launch of phase one of the mega project Nor II solar energy plant, a multi-site solar energy project with a total capacity set at 400 megawatts (MN).
+On April 17, 2022, the Moroccan agency for solar energy (Masen) and the ministry of energy transition and sustainable development announced the launch of phase one of the mega project Nor II solar energy plant, a multi-site solar energy project with a total capacity set at 400 megawatts (MN).

-By 2022, the infant mortality rate in Morocco had further decreased to 15 deaths per 1,000 live births.
+In 2022, the infant mortality rate in Morocco was 15 deaths per 1,000 live births.

 In 2022, the number of internet users in Morocco reached around 31.6 million.